 - Sell used items: If you haven’t used something for six months, why not think about selling it?
 There are a ton of free apps and websites now that help you sell unwanted items for cash.
 You could also have a good old-fashioned yard sale.
 Set aside the money you make into your emergency account.

 - Get a side hustle: Have a talent that you could make money from, or have some extra time?
-Find ways to make more money by getting an odd job or side hustle.
+Find ways to make more money by getting a second job or side hustle.

 - Re-calculate your budget each year: Expenses and circumstances are always changing, so make it an annual task to ensure you’re saving the right amount.
 Our savings calculator can help you determine how long it will take to reach your savings goals as your budget changes.